saketh9977/aws/3-athena-s3/README.md

 ### Athena
-1. It provides SQL interface to query structured data - eg: CSV, parquet - on S3.
+1. It provides SQL interface to query data - eg: CSV, parquet - on S3.
 It can handle Big Data.
 2. It uses Presto (most queries), Hive (for few DDL operations) and spawns jobs on EMR for incoming requests.

 ### What is this?